 ].
 Skin contact with the sap can cause dermatitis in some people[

-In the shade of upland trees around 1000 metres[
+In the shade of upland trees; at elevations around 1,000 metres[

 |Pollinators||Bees, Flies, Lepidoptera